 The ground falls away sharply outside the garden and the outbuildings seen in the background are displaying their upper storey.
-Outside in the back lane there are garages below these lofts.
+Outside in the back lane there are garages below

 The largest of the trees is a gum tree and it is so close to the outbuildings that it has caused movement in the stone walls.
 The gable end appears to be about to tumble into the Wynd.